Some Consequences of Categorification: Quantum cluster algebras and quantum cluster characters

-which computes the quantum cluster monomials not involving initial quantum cluster variables of $\cA_q(\bfX,\widetilde{B})$ with arbitrary parameter $q$. \end{enumeratea} \end{theorem} An analogous result was obtained for acyclic skew-symmetric quantum cluster algebras by Qin~\cite{qin} using representations of acyclic quivers and with counting polynomials replaced by Poincar\'e polynomials.
-Setting $q=1$ in the formula for generic quantum cluster characters from Theorem~\ref{th:quantum cluster characters} gives the following corollary from which we will deduce the main results of this note. \begin{corollary} All cluster monomials of the cluster algebra $\cA(\bfx,\widetilde{B})$ not involving initial cluster variables are computed by the cluster characters
+which computes the quantum cluster monomials not involving initial quantum cluster va\-riab\-les of $\cA_q\big(\bfX,\widetilde{B}\big)$ with arbitrary parameter~$q$. \end{enumerate} \end{Theorem} An analogous result was obtained for acyclic skew-symmetric quantum cluster algebras by Qin~\cite{qin} using representations of acyclic quivers and with counting polynomials replaced by Poincar\'e polynomials.
+Setting $q=1$ in the formula for generic quantum cluster characters from Theorem~\ref{th:quantum cluster characters} gives the following corollary from which we will deduce the main results of this note. \begin{Corollary} All cluster monomials of the cluster algebra $\cA\big(\bfx,\widetilde{B}\big)$ not involving initial cluster variables are computed by the cluster characters